arogozhnikov/arogozhnikov.github.io/_remarks/2024-12-26-our-colleagues-julii.md

 Which brings me to the next point: what to do?

-Every eng-manager goes through a technical interview (unless you've *seen* he did _that_ cool thing).
+Every eng-manager goes through a technical interview (unless you've *seen* him do _that_ cool thing).

-Identifying Julii during interview is simple: start making fuzz/question about non-important details (sane answer — 'why do you care about this crap?' — is unthinkable for Julii) or making nonsensical suggestions
+Identifying Julii during interview is simple: start making a fuss/question about non-important details (sane answer — 'why do you care about this crap?' — is unthinkable for Julii) or making nonsensical suggestions
 (disagreeing requires good arguments, senior engineer/manager has to 'catch' bad initiatives asap, so that's a useful readout in any case).